mailjet/api-documentation/guides/_getting-started.md

  - [Send transactional email](#send-transactional-email) : sending custom email for each client events
  - [Send marketing campaigns](#send-marketing-campaigns) : setting up a mailing list, a newsletter and extracting statistics

-You can also discover our [real time notification API](#event-api-real-time-notifications) that allows you to monitor every events (sent, opened, clicked, bounced...) on the emails you will send.
+You can also discover our [real time notification API](#event-api-real-time-notifications) that allows you to monitor every event (sent, opened, clicked, bounced...) on the emails you will send.

 Mailjet also offers an [inbound emails parsing](#receive-emails) solution that allows to easily manage your contacts replies.